 In a more formal setting, you may want to use si riposi.

 Another way to say good night in Italian: Buona serata

 In addition to buonanotte, there is another Italian greeting that is used at the end of a conversation in the evening.

 (Have a) good evening!

-Sera and serata both translate to evening.
+Sera and serata can both be translated as evening.

 Why is that?
 What’s the difference between wishing a buona serata and a buona notte?